benjaminmikiten/benjaminmikiten.com/README.md

 [benjaminmikiten.com](https://benjaminmikiten.com)

-This is my hastily-prepared and in-progress personal website begun the day I was laid off.
+This is my personal website I put together the day I was laid off.
 It's a Next.js site that talks to Contentful as a CMS and is hosted by Netlify.

 ## Up and Running